JessicaQND/CITS5503-serverless-slack-world-clock/README.md

 * The system should maintain an easy to us interface accross all functionality and for all users.
 * The system should be able to return a response within 5 seconds.
-* The client's user interface should be compatible with al commonly used browsers.
+* The client's user interface should be compatible with all commonly used browsers.
 * The system should be able to scale based on the number of users using the system.